OpenNebula/docs/source/deployment/open_cloud_host_setup/monitoring.rst

 Overview
 ==================

-Each host periodically sends monitoring data via UDP to the frontend which collects it and processes it in a dedicated module.
+Each host periodically sends monitoring data via UDP to the Frontend which collects it and processes it in a dedicated module.
 This distributed monitoring system resembles the architecture of dedicated monitoring systems, using a lightweight communication protocol, and a push model.

 OpenNebula starts a ``collectd`` daemon running in the Front-end that listens for UDP connections on port 4124.
-In the first monitoring cycle the OpenNebula connects to the host using ``ssh`` and starts a daemon that will execute the probe scripts and sends the collected data to the collectd daemon in the fronted every specific amount of seconds (configurable with the ``-i`` option of the ``collectd IM_MAD``).
+In the first monitoring cycle the OpenNebula connects to the host using ``ssh`` and starts a daemon that will execute the probe scripts and sends the collected data to the collectd daemon in the Frontend every specific amount of seconds (configurable with the ``-i`` option of the ``collectd IM_MAD``).
 This way the monitoring subsystem doesn't need to make new ssh connections to receive data.

 |image0|